dieechtenilente/hostlist/README.md

 Blocking of TLDs via regex might only work on AdGuard.
 Alternativly add the txt-files if you like.

+# Pipeline

+Feel free to adapt this pipeline and use your own IMAP account in a forked repo.
+Be sure to add the credentials.py as *secret* variable in the repository settings!

 # Contribute
-Feel free to contribute bad domains via pull request!
+Feel free to contribute bad domains and code updates via pull request!

 # Sources